chaturay/serverless-artillery/README.md

 ## Setup for Nordstrom Technology
 If you are a **_Nordstrom_** engineer, please see the page titled **_`Serverless Artillery - Nordstrom Technology Setup`_** in **Confluence** and follow the instructions there.
 ## Setup for everyone else
 In order to use serverless-artillery, depending on the AWS account environment you're working in, you may need to define `AWS_PROFILE` to declare the AWS credentials to use and possibly `HTTP_PROXY` in order to escape your corporate proxy.
-See the [Serverless Framework docs](https://serverless.com/framework/docs/) or the [workshop](https://github.com/Nordstrom/serverless-artillery-workshop) for details of how to set your system up for successful deployment, invocation, and removal.
+See the [Serverless Framework docs](https://serverless.com/framework/docs/) or [serverless-artillery workshop](https://github.com/Nordstrom/serverless-artillery-workshop)'s [Lesson 0](https://github.com/Nordstrom/serverless-artillery-workshop/tree/master/Lesson0%20-%20Before%20the%20workshop) for details of how to set your system up for successful deployment, invocation, and removal.

 # Run a quick test
 If you want to quickly test your setup or see the tool in action, do the following to quickly run a **small load/performance test**.
 Don't worry about what these commands do in detail.
 This document explains them in detail later.